-The latest National GP Patient Survey results showed the practice was performing above local and national averages.
+The latest National GP Patient Survey results showed the practice was performing above local and national averages in some areas.

-- 76% find it easy to get through to this surgery by phone compared with a CCG average of 73% and a national average of 73%. - 89% find the receptionists at this surgery helpful compared with a CCG average of 87% and a national average of 87%. - 84% with a preferred GP usually get to see or speak to that GP compared with a CCG average of 60% and a national average of 60%. - 93% were able to get an appointment to see or speak to someone the last time they tried compared with a CCG average of 84% and a national average of 85%. - 98% say the last appointment they got was convenient compared with a CCG average of 93% and a national average of 92%.
+- 68% find it easy to get through to this surgery by phone compared with a CCG average of 73% and a national average of 73%. - 88% find the receptionists at this surgery helpful compared with a CCG average of 87% and a national average of 87%. - 74% with a preferred GP usually get to see or speak to that GP compared with a CCG average of 60% and a national average of 60%. - 82% were able to get an appointment to see or speak to someone the last time they tried compared with a CCG average of 84% and a national average of 85%. - 100% say the last appointment they got was convenient compared with a CCG average of 93% and a national average of 92%.

-- 74% describe their experience of making an appointment as good compared with a CCG average of 72% and a national average of 73%. - 93% usually wait 15 minutes or less after their appointment time to be seen compared with a CCG average of 66% and a national average of 65%. - 77% feel they don't normally have to wait too long to be seen compared with a CCG average of 60% and a national average of 58%.
+- 77% describe their experience of making an appointment as good compared with a CCG average of 72% and a national average of 73%. - 75% usually wait 15 minutes or less after their appointment time to be seen compared with a CCG average of 66% and a national average of 65%. - 67% feel they don't normally have to wait too long to be seen compared with a CCG average of 60% and a national average of 58%.

 As part of our inspection we also asked for CQC comment cards to be completed by patients prior to our inspection.
-We received 12 comments cards which were all positive about the standard of care received.
-Patient commented that GPs listened to their concerns and treated them with dignity.
-They said other staff were also helpful and they found the premises pleasant.
+We received 29 comment cards which were all positive about the standard of care received.
+Patients commented that staff and GPs were approachable and it was not difficult to access appointments.
+They said they found the environment pleasant.

-St Andrews Medical Practice 4
+St Andrews Medical Centre 3